Kaipatiki Public Arts Trust – who we are, what we’re about.

 There is already some great public art around Auckland.

 For instance “Rocks” by Greer Twiss at the corner of Symonds St and K. Rd.
 And have you seen children playing under “Wind Tree” by Michio Ihara down at the Viaduct?
 The environment of Newmarket is considerably enhanced by works of Terry Stringer and Reuben Patterson.
 And so it goes on…. but not in Kaipatiki.
+Our area is sadly lacking in public art.
+KPAT wants to change this to enhance the liveliness and cultural richness of our part of town.

 We hope you will take an interest in, and support our work.